GingerDeity/DedupeResearch/README.md

    d. `bash ksmend.sh` to stop running KSM

 ## VMs
 VMs are very important for distributing your work, and are very crucial for KSM experiments.
 There is a zip file containing a bare-bones version of the VM image file I used for my experiments, you'll need to increase the disk-space, RAM, and CPUs as needed for your own devices.
 After tailoring the IMG file to your needs, you can use this as a LVL-1 VM and scp a copy of that same IMG file into the VM itself to create LVL-2 VMs.
-There are 2 steps to usinga  VM, booting it up, then scp'ing into it.
+There are 2 steps to using a VM: booting it up, then scp'ing into it.
+We'll first go over the essential code for VMs and certain KSM experiments.

+### Essential Code
+#### Zero Memory
+This code allocates a user-specified number of bytes and fills them with zeroes.
+Run using `./zero_memory $1` where
+* $1 is the number of bytes to zero

+This is especially helpful in conjunction with experiments involving virtual machines, as these can contain a great deal of nonzero freed memory at any given.
+Typically, you would run this code on a virtual machine you're about to measure, zeroing out either all the available memory or all the free memory (both amounts can be seen in `top`).

-To intialize and connect via SSH into a VM, here's the general process:
+To initialize and connect via SSH into a VM, here's my general process:
-1) Create and attach to a tmux session using "tmux new -s name", "tmux a"
+1) Create and attach to a tmux session using "tmux new -s ExampleName", "tmux a"
+2) Create 2 vertical windows
-2) In one window, call the correct `setup-*.sh` script
+3) In one window, call the correct `setup-*.sh` script to begin booting up the VM
-3) In another window, call the respective `connect-*.sh` script.
+4) In another window, call the respective `connect-*.sh` script.
 This won't allow for a connection until the VM has fully booted up.
 In my setup I usually had to wait up to 5-10 minutes for a complete LVL-2 boot-up.
-4) Once the VM has finished booting up, you'll be able to SSH in!
+5) Once the VM has finished booting up, you'll be able to SSH in!

-The username and password for this VM is josh and admin respectively.
+The username and password for the VM is josh and admin respectively.

 VM tree structure:
               Host